• Skip to primary navigation

 • Weapons of any kind and illegal drugs are prohibited

-• Any other Inappropriate behavior or conduct is prohibited
+• Any other inappropriate behavior or conduct is prohibited

 Individuals or groups who do not comply with the museum guidelines shall be escorted out of the building.